I’ve spent a lifetime chasing achievements.

 How can you get off, when everyone else is still running and there is always a new goal to reach for?

 Have you ever stopped to ask yourself if this is the race you want to be in?
-What are you running for?
+Have you stopped to ask your self what you're running for?

 Untruth 2: Success Brings Happiness